pcdshub/typhos/README.md

 > The last version supporting the `typhon` package name and command-line tool
 > was v0.7.0.
 Please upgrade to `typhos` or pin to that version.

-EPICS is a flexible and powerful controls system to access to experimental information, however, the relation and meaning of process variables is often obscure.
+EPICS is a flexible and powerful controls system that gives access to experimental information, however, the relation and meaning of process variables is often obscure.
 Many of the user interfaces for EPICS information reflect this, as walls of buttons and flashing lights bombard the user with little thought to